 L568 Figure numbers again standing in for insight.

-We agree with all of the reviewer’s suggestions and have made the appropriate changes to the manuscript.
+We agree with all of the reviewer’s suggestions and have made the appropriate changes to the manuscript, save for “L441 was.
+Past tense for all results.”.
+We prefer to use present tense for results, but defer final editorial decision to the editors and typesetters.

 Reviewer 2’s remarks